KellyInagaki/Inagaki_etal_trophicinteractions/README.md

 - All analyses were runned in R version 4.0.2

 To read and organize data:
-- file OccurrenceData
+- File OccurrenceData
-- file BiomassData
+- File BiomassData
-- file FeedingData
+- File FeedingData

 To make estimations and predictions:
 - File: Inagaki_et_al_Occurrence_Models